-- 99. TX NAACP Member X is a member of the Texas NAACP.
+- 97. TX NAACP Member X is a member of the Texas NAACP.
 They are a citizen of the United States.
 They are over the age of 18.
 They are a registered voter in the newly enacted SD 17 and HD 25.
 They intend to vote in those districts in the future.
 Under the previous decade's maps, TX NAACP Member X was in SD 17 and HD 25.
-TX NAACP Member X identifies as Black. - 100.
+TX NAACP Member X identifies as Black. - 98.
 TX NAACP Member X's residence is in the newly enacted SD 17.
 They are a registered voter in SD 17.
 They plan to vote in future elections in SD 17.
-As enacted under the State's plan S2168, SD 17 injures TX NAACP Member X by splitting the city of Sugar Land and other areas with a significant share of people of color, thereby reducing the percentage of voters of color from nearly 49% to 43%. - a registered voter in HD 25.
+As enacted under the State's plan S2168, SD 17 injures TX NAACP Member X by splitting the city of Sugar Land and other areas with a significant share of people of color, thereby reducing the percentage of voters of color from nearly 49% to 43%. - 99.
+TX NAACP Member X's residence is also in the newly enacted HD 25.
+They are a registered voter in HD 25.
 They plan to vote in future elections in HD 25.
 HD 25 and HD 29 make up the entire house cluster in Brazoria County.
 As enacted under the State's plan H2316, the dividing line between the two districts is drawn to ensure that neither of the districts is a majority-minority district.
 To do this, HD 25 and HD 29 crack Hispanic and Black communities by splitting the cities of Pearland, Manvel, Iowa Colony, Richwood, and Freeport.
-The newly enacted HD 25 thus injures TX NAACP Member X by diluting their vote. - 102.
+The newly enacted HD 25 thus injures TX NAACP Member X by diluting their vote. - 100.
 TX NAACP Member Y is a member of the Texas NAACP.
 They are a citizen of the United States.
 They are over the age of 18.
 They are a registered voter in the newly enacted SD 17 and HD 25.
 They intend to vote in those districts in the future.
 Under the previous decade's maps, TX NAACP Member Y was in SD 17 and HD 25.
 TX NAACP Member Y identifies as Black.